What Is Chronic Obstructive Pulmonary Disease (COPD)?

 Health pack for chronic obstructive pulmonary Disease

 - Sitopladi Churan – Sitopladi churan is a classical ayurvedic herbal preparation that not only helps in improving the respiratory tract disorders but is also helpful in improving immunity.
-It is helpful in elimination of excess mucus that is a feeding ground of bacteria’s and other infections.
-It is also a great herbal support to cough and cold.
-Sitopladi churan is also helpful in improving the overall health condition of our respiratory system.
+It may prove helpful in respiratory tract problems and also improves respiratory condition easying breathing.
+Sitopladi churan is also helpful in breathing and the overall health condition of our respiratory system.

-- Swasri Ras – Divya Swasri ras is one of the wonderful herbal products that have been created to tackle the problem of COPD.
-It helps in regulating the upper respiratory tract infections.
+- Swasri Ras – Divya Swasri ras is one of the wonderful herbal products that have been created to tackle the problem of respiratory tract.
+It may also help in regulating the upper respiratory tract infections.
 It is also helpful in boosting immunity in the body necessary to fight against the infection and invasion of foreign body.

-- Abhrak bhasam – Divya Abrak bhasam is another herbo-mineral classical preparation of ayurveda that do wonders in dealing with COPD problem.
-COPD as name suggests is a chronic problem hence it is needed to be dealt in a strict way and Abhrak bhasam does it.
-It helps in elimination of excessive mucus that feeds the infection in the body.
-It is also helpful in strengthening the immunity necessary in case of COPD.
+- Abhrak bhasam – Divya Abrak bhasam is another herbo-mineral classical preparation of ayurveda that do wonders for body.
+It may be helpful in elimination of excessive mucus that feeds the infection in the body.
+It is also helpful in strengthening the immunity.

 How to consume Heath pack for COPD